Powerful storm kills 2 people and leaves 1.1 million without power in eastern US

 “This does look to be one of the most impactful severe weather events across the Mid-Atlantic that we have had in some time,” National Weather Service meteorologist Chris Strong said in a Facebook live briefing.

-The storms were expected to strike major population areas in late afternoon and early evening, prompting federal workers to be sent home early so they wouldn’t be in their cars amid wind, hail and tornadoes.
+The storms prompted federal workers to be sent home early so they wouldn’t be in their cars amid wind, hail and tornadoes.

 Strong advised residents: “Have yourself in a strong shelter.
 Be at home or be at work.”